Protest to make change happen

 Think about something you want to boycott – it could be a type of product, unethical corporation, place or media outlet.

-Boycott it for a week, then share your thoughts – take a look at these ideas for inspiration.
+Boycott it for a week, then share your thoughts.
 Explain the impact you think you made.
 If more people joined you, what influence would you have?

 2. How to protest safely